- Top 10 Professional Writing Tips: Quick Start

 This goes back to both the “Get straight to the point” and “Keeping it simple” mindset.
 If you can do all three while also managing lengths correctly, you are setting the foundations for becoming a great web content writer.

-After completing a sentence, see if you can make it shorter without making it uglier.
+After completing a sentence, see if you can make it shorter without taking value away from it.

 Write for the Reader – Not You